-If you enjoy jalapeno poppers, then I am sure you’ll also enjoy Shishito Peppers with Goat Cheese & Chili Sauce.
-They are a nice change from jalapenos.
-They make a great light dinner or party appetizer.
-I eat them for lunch sometimes.
+If you enjoy jalapeno poppers, then I am sure you'll also enjoy this easy Blistered Shishito Peppers recipe with Goat Cheese & Chili Sauce.
+Shishito peppers are a nice change from jalapenos.
+They make a great light meal or party appetizer.

 I find shishito peppers at my Saturday morning outdoor farmers market in Wrightstown, Bucks County PA.
 Farms in NJ and PA have been growing them since they became trendy and if you get to this 4-hour a week market early, you get all the best fresh local produce.
 I am very lucky to live in such a fertile, farm-filled area.
 Outside of that, you can find them at Trader Joes and I am sure Wegmans has them as well.